 The ‘behavior-changing’ changes must avoid refactoring.
 On the contrary, refactoring changes shouldn’t change the code behavior.
 The most prominent reasons for this are given below:

-- Time of a reviewer must be used for programming the logic and not on style, formatting, syntax debates.
+- The time of a reviewer must be used for programming the logic and not on style, formatting, or syntax debates.

 - It’s hard to undo a behavior change, which was made as an integral part of a refactoring change.